-Day 1 - September 22, 2020
+Day 1 - September 20, 2023

 Arrive in Prince Rupert.
-Make your way to the Eagle Bluff Bed & Breakfast to check in and stow your gear.
-You may check-in any time during the day.
+Make your way to the Highliner Hotel & Conference Centre to check in and stow your gear.
+Official check-in time is 3 PM, but if your room is ready before that they will let you check in earlier.
+You can stow your luggage with them while waiting to check-in.
 If you arrive early in the day feel free to sightsee or check the town out.
-Plan on assembling at the Eagle Bluff at 6 PM for an informal "meet & greet".
-Shortly following this we will head out for dinner together.
+Plan on assembling in the lobby of the Highligher at 6 PM for an informal "meet & greet".
+Shortly following you'll head out for dinner together.

-Day 2 - September 23, 2020
+Day 2 - September 21, 2023

-Early breakfast, followed by transport to the Ocean Light II by water taxi.
-Once we board the sailboat we'll meet the crew and guides of the Ocean Light II, allocate cabins, have a brief orientation, and then we'll begin our journey into the Great Bear Rainforest.
+Early breakfast, followed by transport to the Afterglow by water taxi.
+Once we board the boat we'll meet the crew and guides of the Afterglow, allocate cabins, have a brief orientation, and then we'll begin our journey into the Great Bear Rainforest.
 Our intended route will immediately take us into the "Inner Great Bear" where photographic opportunities can abound!
 The narrow channels we'll travel through are home to Humpback and Killer Whales, Elephant Seals and countless seabirds.
-End of day should see us stopping in a secluded anchorage where we'll be able to watch for wildlife from the deck of the Ocean Light II.
+End of day should see us stopping in a secluded anchorage where we'll be able to watch for wildlife from the deck of the Afterglow.

-Days 3 through 8 - September 24-29, 2020
+Days 3 through 9 - September 22-28, 2023

 Expect each day to be full and very different from the previous one!

-We'll mix marine mammal viewing from the Ocean Light II and from the Zodiac® with visiting coastal streams and estuaries in search of carnivores that will visiting them to feed on salmon.
+We'll mix marine mammal viewing from the Afterglow and from the Zodiac® with visiting coastal streams and estuaries in search of carnivores that will visiting them to feed on salmon.
 While we'll opportunistically work with any subject matter we find, we will place emphasis on finding Grizzly and Black Bears (including Spirit Bears), Humpback and Killer Whales, Steller Sea Lions, and Bald Eagles.
-The subject matter we may "opportunistically" work with (as we encounter them) could include Harbour Seals, Fin Whales, Dall's Porpoises, coastal Gray Wolves, Great Blue Herons, Sea Otters and more.
+The subject matter we may "opportunistically" work with (as we encounter them) could include Harbour Seals, Fin Whales, Dall's Porpoises, coastal Gray Wolves, Great Blue Herons, Sea Otters, Northern River Otters and more.
 Plus, of course, great sea- and landscapes!

-During these days we will spend time shooting from the Ocean Light II, the Zodiac®, and land-based locations we will be hiking to.
-And we'll be constantly adjusting our schedule - and possibly our route - based on weather conditions, tides, and the ever-changing distribution of our "prey".
+During these days we will spend time shooting from the Afterglow, the Zodiac®, and land-based locations we will be hiking to.
+And we'll be constantly adjusting our schedule -and possibly our route - based on weather conditions, tides, and the ever-changing distribution of our "prey".
 Remember - whales have tails, bears have feet, and eagles have wings - and they can all MOVE! ;-)

-Day 10 - September 30, 2020
+Day 9 - September 29, 2023

-Breakfast on the Ocean Light II near Kitimat, BC.
+Breakfast on the Afterglow near Kitimat, BC.
 Shortly thereafter our time together in the fabulous Great Bear Rainforest will draw to an end, but you'll be left with many fabulous memories and photographs!